- Academic Advising

 International students on nonimmigrant visas are not eligible to receive free medical care nor will the United States government pay the medical bills.
 Therefore, participation in the UT System Student Health Insurance Plan is required for all international students to protect them from huge financial burdens should they become seriously ill or involved in an accident.

 UTSA does not discriminate on the basis of disability.
-Special assistance is provided to students with disabilities through Disability Services.
+Students seeking accommodations must go through Student Disability Services.

-Disability Services (DS) provides reasonable accommodations for students with disabilities as well as educational outreach to the UTSA community.
-UTSA and Disability Services are committed to a diverse campus culture which embraces inclusion of all students.
-Disability Services encourages full participation and integration of students with disabilities in all student programs.
-Those students who qualify for services will receive equal access by removing possible barriers, both in campus structures and in the classroom environment.
+Student Disability Services (SDS) provides accommodations for students with disabilities as well as educational outreach to the UTSA community.
+UTSA and Student Disability Services are committed to a diverse campus culture which embraces inclusion of all students.
+Student Disability Services encourages full participation and integration of students with disabilities in all academic student programs.
+Those students who self-identify and qualify for services will receive equal access by removing possible barriers, both in campus structures and in the classroom environment.
 This is done through disability counseling, referral services, assistive technology, alternative media, sign language interpreters, reasonable accommodations, and the sharing of disability related information.

 The mission of the UTSA University Career Center is to assist students and alumni in identifying and developing the skills necessary to pursue their lifelong career goals.
 The Center provides comprehensive career planning, job search, and employment-related services for students and alumni.
-All students, freshmen through graduate students, are encouraged to take advantage of the many services provided.
+All students are encouraged to take advantage of the many services provided.

-Career planning helps define and explore options that are compatible with individual goals and abilities.
-Career planning can also help determine a major and further clarify options that are available in a chosen field.
+Career planning helps students define and explore options that are compatible with their individual goals and abilities.
+Career planning can also help determine their college major and further clarify options that are available in a chosen field.
 The professional staff in the Career Center are committed to student success and offer a wide range of career resources and tools.

 Individual career counseling is available to discuss any aspect of career development.
 Several online self-assessments are available to explore interests, values, and personality in terms of potential careers.
 Career counselors help interpret the assessment results and provide support throughout the career development process.

-The University Career Center maintains an online job database at http://utsa.edu/careercenter/ that has listings for part-time jobs (on- and off-campus), internships, co-ops, and full-time professional jobs.
-Postings are updated daily and students can apply for the jobs online.
-Students can use the Online Résumé Wizard in the job database to create a résumé or upload their existing résumé for employers to view and download.
+The University Career Center maintains an online job database called RowdyJobs that has current job postings for work study, part-time jobs (on- and off-campus), paid and unpaid internships, co-ops, and full-time professional jobs.
+The job postings are updated daily and students can apply for the jobs online through the RowdyJobs job bank.
+Students can also use the Online Résumé Wizard in the RowdyJobs to create a résumé or upload their existing résumé to apply for positions or for employers to view and download.
+To access the job bank, go to http://utsa.edu/careercenter/

 Professional Development Workshops